victoryosiobe/kingchop/README.md

 The `correctText()` method, takes in a string as a parameter and tries to correct the string passed in, using set rules, but not modifying context or words directly.

-It removes unnecessary spaces between words and delimeters, and delimeters and delimeters.
+It removes unnecessary spaces between words and delimeters, and, delimeters and delimeters.

 **For example**: It can turn this string `how would you do that                .par.     .    !     !`, to `how would you do that .par..!!`